Current fluctuations in a semi-infinite line: A derivation of the hydrodynamic-Action for the SSEP

 \section{A derivation of the hydrodynamic-Action for the SSEP}

 We present a non-rigorous, but simple approach for deriving the fluctuating hydrodynamics description for SSEP.
 A similar analysis for stochastic processes was discussed in an earlier work of Lef\`evre and Biroli \cite{Lefevre2007}.
-We follow our notation in this article for the SSEP on a discrete lattice with the sites denoted by $i=1,\,2,\,3,\,\cdots,\,\infty$ and the microscopic time denoted by $\tau$.
-Jump rates are denoted in \fref{fig: SSEP Slow}.
-The configuration of the system is given by the set $\{n_i(\tau)\}$ with $i$ running through all the lattice indices where $n_i(\tau)$ denotes the occupancy of the $i$-th lattice site at the given instant of time $\tau$.
-Here, $n_i$ is equal to $0$ if the site is empty whereas it equals to $1$ when the site is filled with one particle.
+We follow our notation in this article for the SSEP on a $\mathbb{Z}^+$ lattice with the sites indexed by $i=1,\,2,\,3,\,\cdots,$ and the microscopic time denoted by $\tau$.
+Jump rates are given in \fref{fig: SSEP Slow}.
+A configuration of the system is specified by the set $\{n_i(\tau)\}$ where $n_i(\tau)$ denotes the occupancy of the $i$-th lattice site at a given instant of time $\tau$.
+Here, $n_i$ is equal to $0$ if the site is empty whereas it equals to $1$ if the site is filled with one particle.
 For the SSEP, there can be at most one particle in a site at a given time.
-The total measurement time $T$ is broken into $M$ number of infinitesimal steps each of a duration $\mathrm{d}\tau$.
-This allows us to denote any instant of the microscopic time $\tau$ as $k\,\mathrm{d}\tau$ such that $k=0,\,1,\,2,\,\cdots,\,M$ with $M\,\mathrm{d}\tau=T$ being the final time step.